 Todd was recently named one of the “Top 25 Most Innovative CMO’s” in the world by Business Insider and one of the country’s 40 Most Innovative Marketers under 40 years old by Brand Innovators.
 He has been profiled on the cover of Event Marketer magazine and is a regularly featured speaker in the industry, including mainstage appearances at the Cannes Lions International Festival of Creativity and South by Southwest.
 Todd holds a BA in Economics from Northwestern University, and an MBA from Yale University.

-Antonio Lucio is the Chief Marketing & Communications Officer at Facebook.
+Antonio Lucio is currently an Executive Fellow at the Yale School of Management and former Chief Marketing Officer at Facebook.
+While At Facebook, Antonio was the first ever Chief Marketing Officer responsible for marketing across the family of apps (Facebook App, Instagram, Messenger and WhatsApp) and for the development and launch of the Facebook company brand.
 Prior to Facebook, Antonio was the CMO of HP, Inc, where he led the global marketing organization, including branding, demand generation, strategic events and global communications for one of the world’s most valuable brands.
 He has more than 25 years of global marketing and brand management experience.
 Before joining HP, he spent eight years at Visa, most recently as Global Chief Marketing and Communication officer, responsible for the design and implementation of all global brand & product marketing platforms and corporate communications.
 Antonio helped guide Visa through their IPO, and created the company’s first-ever global positioning and brand identity system.
 Antonio has held marketing leadership and innovation roles at some of the world's most successful consumer packaged goods companies, including PepsiCo Inc., Kraft General Foods, RJR Foods International, and Procter & Gamble.

 He earned a B.A. in history from Louisiana State University.
 He was born in Spain, raised in Puerto Rico, and currently resides in San Francisco.
 He is fluent in English, Spanish and Portuguese.
 Antonio is based in Palo Alto, California.